Can you get a divorce & still own property together? Guide to divorce & house ownership

 • You are earning rental income from the property/properties

-Whatever your reason for wanting to remain the owner of your property/properties together, the important thing to know is that it is possible.
+Whatever your reason, after divorce joint property ownership is still possible.
 However, you need to be aware of the following things when it comes to divorce and house ownership.

-1. If you jointly own the property as ‘Joint Tenants’ you will need to swap to ‘Tenants in Common’ and confirm this with your mortgage provider
+1. If you own the property together as joint tenants, you will need to swap to tenants in common and confirm this with your mortgage provider

 Joint tenancy: